The Effects of Data Quality on Machine Learning Performance on Tabular Data: Results

-\PaperShort{ } Finally, we discuss here the effect of degrading the six data quality dimensions of three datasets, namely: \textsf{Bank}, \textsf{Covertype} and \textsf{Letter} on the performance of five clustering algorithms, namely: Gaussian Mixture clustering, k-Means/k-Prototypes, Agglomerative clustering, OPTICS and Autoencoder. \PaperLong{\\All plots shown are scaled to share the same y-axis.
-This comes at the downside of \textsf{Bank} plots having a lower readability, as the algorithms' performance is significantly worse on this dataset than on the others.
-For versions of \textsf{Bank} plots where the y-axis was scaled more towards the needs of this particular dataset, please refer to Figure~\ref{fig:stretched-bank-results} in the Appendix.\\ Here, we start by some general notes and observations which are beneficial for the discussion in the rest of this section. \textsf{Bank} is not originally designed for the clustering task, very low in dimensionality and contains a high amount of duplicated data points.
-Upon further research, we found that some combinations of the two categorical features dominate the data, with the combination of \textit{job = blue-collar} and \textit{marital = married} being found in about $24.8\%$ of samples and the combinations' \textit{technician, married} and \textit{admin., married} together making up another approximately $18.6\%$ of the samples.
-Therefore, we know that large parts of the data are not distinguishable by anything but the \textit{age} feature.
-We question this feature's impact, as it is likely dominated due to the One-Hot Encoding adding more dimensions to the data.
-As this encodes the categorical values in the data into one dimension per value, it distinguishes the impact of each individual dimension, which disproportionately affects the \textit{age} feature which is not encoded in this way.
+Here, we start by some general notes and observations which are beneficial for the discussion in the rest of this section. \textsf{Bank} is not originally designed for the clustering task, as it is very low in dimensionality and contains a high amount of duplicated data points.
+Upon further analysis, we found that some combinations of the two categorical features dominate the data, with the combination of \textit{job = blue-collar} and \textit{marital = married} being found in about~$24.8\%$ of samples and the combinations' \textit{technician, married} and \textit{admin., married} together making up another approximately~$18.6\%$ of the samples.
+Therefore, we know that large parts of the data are not distinguishable by anything but the \texttt{age} feature.
+We question this feature's impact, as it is likely dominated due to the one-hot encoding, which adds more dimensions to the data.
+As this encodes the categorical values in the data into one dimension per value, it distinguishes the impact of each individual dimension, which disproportionately affects the age feature which is not encoded in this way.
 Therefore, we are aware that the clustering quality on \textsf{Bank} is expected to be low.
 We argue that this is not an issue in most cases, as we can still derive some relative changes in clustering quality and argue about the impact of any given quality dimension regarding this dataset.
-However, we also believe that the findings on \textsf{Bank} are to be taken with a grain of salt and more weight should be put into findings on~ \textsf{Covertype} and \textsf{Letter}.\\} \PaperShort{\ We start by a general observation: } We observed that the Gaussian Mixture algorithm assumes data that follows a single distribution, i.e., the random peaks and drops in its performance are caused by its sensitivity to the distribution of samples.\PaperLong{\ This is particularly noticeable in those cases where large changes to either the data itself or the chosen samples are made by a pollution method.} \textsf{Bank} is drawn from a mixture of Gaussian distributions.
-Thus, the algorithm behaves better on \textsf{Covertype} and the best on \textsf{Letter}.\PaperShort{\ A further analysis of the clustering results in terms of clusters number and density was moved for space reasons to our technical report~\cite{ourtechreport}. }
+However, we also believe that the findings on \textsf{Bank} are to be taken with a grain of salt and more weight should be put into findings on \textsf{Covertype}, \textsf{Letter} and \textsf{COVID}.